-There are several shampoos specifically for men who want to get waves.
+There are many shampoos made specifically for African-American and black men in general who want to get waves.
 These shampoos are nice to have, but they’re not a must.
 It’s still possible to get waves using a regular shampoo; just look for something herbal, or a conditioning or protein shampoo.

-Concerning how frequently you should wash your hair, you do need to wash during this process, but less than you do currently.
-Shampoos strip the essential oils out of your hair, so it’s best to only wash once per week at a maximum.
-Make sure always to use a conditioner after.
+Regarding how frequently you should wash your hair, you do need to wash it during this process, but fewer times than you do currently.
+Shampoos remove the natural oils from your hair, so it’s best to only wash it once per week at most.
+Make sure to use a conditioner afterward.

-Some guys opt for a co-washing method, which means that they skip the shampoo and just use conditioner.
-This method keeps the essential oils in your hair, and you can still rinse your hair every day.
+Some wavers opt for a co-washing method, which means they skip the shampoo and just use a conditioner.
+This method keeps the essential oils in your hair, and you can still rinse it every day.